 When OnwardMobility licensed the BlackBerry brand, it announced in mid-2020 that it would release a new phone in North American and European markets sometime in the first half of 2021.
 It may also ship in Asian markets, but likely at a later date.

 More recently, OnwardMobility CEO Peter Franklin said in a February interview with Nikkei Asia that 'more details will be announced within the next few months.'
-That could mean a product reveal as soon as May 2021; however, a product release by June may no longer be in the cards, based on the current timeline.
+At the time, we thought that could mean a product reveal as soon as May 2021.

 We don't have a price estimate yet.
 The last BlackBerry flagship with a keyboard, the Key2, cost $649 / £579 (about AU$850), with most of its Android predecessors falling into the same mid-range pricing range.
 But this is being made by a new company with different goals and target buyers, and Franklin said in the above interview that it would be a 'global flagship device.'

 Also, in its press release, the company said the phone would be made 'under strict guidelines to ensure component, device and supply chain integrity.'
 This would help it to have 'government level security' for 'enterprise professionals.'

 Since it's using a different manufacturing process than most phones, the new BlackBerry 5G could be expensive to produce.
 We've also heard it may have a high-specced camera that could compete with other flagship phones.
 Put together, we could see a higher-priced BlackBerry than previous models.